open-sausages/reactjs-prototype/readme.md

 The `better-component` directory represents a third party module which integrates with the core CMS app.

-JavaScript dependencies and build tasks for common, cms, and better-component applications are managed at the root level, this is just for, they would be handled independently in real applications.
+JavaScript dependencies and build tasks for common, cms, and better-component applications are managed at the root level, this is just for simplicity, they would be handled independently in real applications.

 ## Install